grange85/ahfow-www/collections/_posts/2013/2013-06-03-luna-vu-tour-diary-3rd-june-1993.markdown

 - velvet underground tour diary
 tags: []
 ---
-<blockquote><strong>3 June:</strong><br />
+## 3 June:
 We have our own show at the Borderline in London.
 I am tired and have had a bit much Guinness.
 The show is sloppy and the guitars are out of tune but I don't think anyone noticed.
-After the show we go back to the Columbia Hotel and sit in the bar.</blockquote>
+After the show we go back to the Columbia Hotel and sit in the bar.

  {% ahfowaudio {
   "audiourl": "https://media.fullofwishes.co.uk/02-luna/audio/03_Luna_Ride-Into-the-Sun.mp3",